Secure Multi-Source Multicast: Abstract

 A common secure model is to consider a network where there is an eavesdropper which is able to observe a subset of the network links, and seek a code which keeps the eavesdropper ignorant regarding \emph{all the messages}.
 While this is solved when all messages are located at a single source, \emph{Secure MSM} (SMSM) is an open problem, and the rates required are hard to characterize in general.

-In this paper, we consider \emph{Individual Security}, which promises that the eavesdropper has zero mutual information with \emph{each message individually}.
+In this paper, we consider \emph{Individual Security}, which promises that the eavesdropper has zero mutual information with \emph{each message individually}, or, more generally, with \emph{sub sets of messages}.
 We completely characterize the rate region for SMSM under individual security, and show that such a security level is achievable at the full capacity of the network, that is, the cut-set bound is the matching converse, similar to \emph{non-secure} MSM.
 Moreover, we show that the field size is similar to non-secure MSM and does not have to be larger due to the security constraint.